 The rapid growth of international trade was a key feature of the globalization of the world economy in the aftermath of World War II.
-The share of trade in the world economy averaged 24% in the 1960s, 35% in the 1970s, exceeded a half of the world GDP in the early 21st century and reached a historic high of 61% in 2008 (figure 1).
+The share of trade in the world economy averaged 24% in the 1960s, 35% in the 1970s, exceeded 50% of the world GDP in the early 21st century and reached a historical maximum of 61% in 2008 (figure 1).

-Figure 1 Share of international trade in GDP, 1970-2018 Source: Author according to the World Bank data (2019)
+Source: Author according to the World Bank data (2019)

-In 2009, the GFC halted the growth of international trade.
-In the two years following the crisis, the volume of foreign trade temporarily increased, but then further decreased, so that even a decade later trade never returned to its previous trend (figure 1).
+In 2009, the Global financial crisi stopped the growth of international trade at the global level.
+Except for the next two years, international trade never returned to its previous trend (figure 1).
 The reduction of international trade share in the world economy was not extremely high.
 Trade was reduced to about 57% of global GDP in 2018 compared to 61% of GDP before the GFC.
 The sensitivity of the Serbian economy to global trends ensues from its high degree of openness in the last two decades.
 The openness is indicated by the data showing that the share of world trade in global GDP was 58%, while the share of Serbian trade in GDP was 110% in 2019 (World Bank, 2019).
-Excessive sensitivity to trends in the world economy shows a very strong correlation between Serbia's foreign trade and World trade (table 1).
+Excessive sensitivity to trends in the world economy shows a very strong conection between Serbia's foreign trade and World trade (table 1).